-C.1.36 Indicate whether the external auditors have changed during the year.
-If so, name the incoming and outgoing auditors:

-Yes N o X Outgoing auditor Incoming auditor

-Explain any disagreements with the outgoing auditor:

-C.1.37 State whether the firm of auditors does any work for the company and/or its group other than standard audit work and if so, declare the amount of the fees received for such work and the percentage it represents of the total fees invoiced to the company and/or its group:

-Company Group Total Cost of work other than auditing (thousand euro) 1,530 758 2,288 Cost of work other than auditing / Total amount invoiced by the auditors (%) 47.43% 18.99% 31.71%

-C.1.38 Indicate whether the auditors' report on the annual accounts of the previous year was qualified.
-If so, state the reasons given by the Chairman of the Audit Committee to explain the content and scope of the qualifications.
+accurate, clear, complete and, when required quantified, and shall by no means be misleading • ormation, C.1.36 Indicate whether the external auditors hav name the incoming and outgoing auditors: e changed d uring the ye ear.
+If so, Yes No X Outgoing auditor Incom ing auditor Explain any disagreements with the outgoing auditor: Yes No Х Explanation of disag greements C.1.37 State whether the firm of auditors does any work for the company and/or its group other than standard audit work and if so, declare the amount of the fees received for such work and the percentage it represents of the total fees invoiced to the company and/or its group: Yes X No invoiced to the company and/or its group: invoiced to the company and/or its group: e it represe nts of the total fees invoiced to the company and/or its group: Yes X No Cost of work other than auditing e it represe of the f total fees Total C.1.38 Yes X No Cost of work other than auditing (thousand euro) Cost of work other than auditing / Total Company 1,530 47.43% e annual acceiven by the G Group 758 18.99% ounts of the Total 2,288 31.71% previous C.1.38 Yes X No Cost of work other than auditing (thousand euro) Cost of work other than auditing / Total amount invoiced by the auditors (%) Indicate whether the auditors' report on the year was qualified.
+If so, state the reasons g Company 1,530 47.43% e annual acceiven by the G Group 758 18.99% ounts of the Total 2,288 31.71% previous

-Yes No

-Explanation of reasons
+1 39 State the number of years in succession that the current firm of auditors has